Blue Tax Closed: Another Tax Relief Firm Dies

 Some of its employees were from Nationwide Tax Relief.
 Nationwide closed in 2009.
 Some of Nationwide Tax Relief’s employees were from American Tax Relief, which closed even longer ago.
 You may remember Blue Tax on TV from this character:

 We do not recommend hiring a non-law firm tax relief firm to help you with your tax debt.
-They may close on you at anytime with no legal obligation to complete your case.
+They may close on you at any time with no legal obligation to complete your case.
 Although many of the attorneys were working diligently to complete cases, you are a client of the firm.
 The attorneys at these firms simply work on the cases.
 If the firm closes, the attorneys are not obligated to complete your case.
 If finances go bad for a tax relief firm, they close up.
 The same thing has happened to multiple tax relief firms in recent years.

-The business plan of these fly-by-night agencies are often in the business of data collection only.
+The business plan of these fly-by-night agencies is often in the business of data collection only.
 They take down your personal contact information and then sell it to other companies for as much as $65 per profile.
 If you’re called any company you see advertised on TV and gotten a battery of questions for your life history followed by the run-around, that was their sole interest.

 For more about fraudulent tax relief companies, see our big tax relief company guide here.